 I agreed.
 “South,” I said.
 “Today we just follow the main road.
 The farther we get from Brewer’s Ford the happier I’ll be.”

 South we traveled, watchful and wary, and trees gave way to an endless sea of grass, save for a band of thick-trunked willow and alder that hugged the banks of the river.
 Birds drifted high overhead.
-I had passed through this landscape before, but never before had I feared the sky.
+I had passed through this landscape before, but never before had I feared the sky the way I did that day.

 For most of the day Katherine took the lead, scowling in every direction at once.
 Bags kept Elena and me close, a mother hen trying to keep her chicks under her wings.
 I might have been irritated if I hadn’t been so tired.